Saturday, December 29, 2018

 PROBABILITY AND POSSIBILITY

 I believe there has always been little tolerance for looking deeper, and now, even more so with our nano-second communications of news and social media (within which each extreme finds a niche.)
-I have been told many times, “You are deep,” which always feels more critique than compliment, to which I inwardly affirm for myself: better to be deep than shallow, remaing on the surface, where I cannot see what lies below it all.
+I have been told many times, “You are deep,” which always feels more critique than compliment, to which I inwardly affirm for myself: better to be deep than shallow, remaing on the surface, where one can only imagine what lies below it all.

-Yet, my core belief in the possible still inevitably rises up and compels me to look even more deeply to also remember the work and efforts of individuals and groups, currenlty and throughout history have come together—again and again—to aspire toward the moral and the true.
+Yet, my core belief in the possible still inevitably rises up and compels me to look even more deeply to also remember the work and efforts of individuals and groups, currenlty and throughout history that have come together—again and again—to aspire toward the moral, the good, the just and the true.

 Wednesday, May 16, 2018